MartinBradbury/walking-the-wainwrights/README.md

 | Routes View     |  <details><summary>Settings</summary><img src="./readme_imgs/linter/CI Linter routes views.png"></details>               | PASS   |
 | Settings        |  <details><summary>Settings</summary><img src="./readme_imgs/linter/CI Linter Settings.png"></details>                   | PASS   |

 ## Lighthouse

 Performance, accessibility, best practices and seo were tested using [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) in Chrome DevTools.

 ### Lighthouse results table

 Lighthouse tests were ran on all pages.
-Pages showed lower performance than I wanted even after i converted my images to webp and corrected some of the suggestions.
+Pages showed lower performance than I wanted even after I converted my images to webp and corrected some of the suggestions.
 If time allowed and with further development of the site I would include all image uploads are converted to webp format by admin and user.
 I encountered an detailing that Cloudinary was not secure.
 I updated the settings.py to overcome this by importing cloudinary and using this code that was suggested on slack cloudinary.config(secure=True,).

 #### About pages
 ![About Page Desktop](/readme_imgs/Lighthouse/Aboutld.png)